By Corporate English Solutions

 Sandrine explains that once you’ve implemented AI tools for learning, remember to evaluate them frequently, gathering feedback and refining processes to keep them relevant and aligned with organisational goals.

-2. Put learners at the heart of programme design
+2. Put skills at the heart of programme design

 3. Make human connection a key part of delivery